LogoLogo

 A quick start guide to adding Live Activity notification support to your Android application with the Pushly PushSDK

-Android Live Activity notifications provides a similar feature-set and experience to iOS Live Activities on the Android platform allowing for real-time updated content via push notifications.
+Android Live Activity notifications provides a similar feature-set and experience to on the Android platform allowing for real-time updated content via push notifications.

 The PushSDK helps you streamline Live Activity registration and updates by allowing developers to register and manage the Live Activity handlers which can then be updated via our server API.